chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     chef-automate bootstrap bundle unpack bootstrap.abb
     ```

-1. Stop all the frontend nodes except boostrap automate node in Automate HA Cluster.
+1. Stop all the frontend nodes except first automate node in Automate HA Cluster.
 Run the following command to all the Automate and Chef Infra Server nodes:

     ``` bash
     sudo chef-automate stop
     ```

-1. Restore in Chef-Automate HA using the following command in boostrap automate node :
+1. Restore in Chef-Automate HA using the following command in first automate node :(Here `/mnt/automate_backups/` is the example path where the backup id folder is copied)

     ```bash
     chef-automate backup restore /mnt/automate_backups/<backup_id>/ --patch-config current_config.toml --airgap-bundle /var/tmp/frontend-${automate_version_number}.aib --skip-preflight